mostafaadawy/dockinglaravel/DockingReadMe.md

 - it is recommended to have multiple versions where old users use
 - create folder api
 - create folder v1 for version 1
+- editing the name spaces according to our changes in voice and customer controller